Join a team working for clean water in the Northeast.

 Logistics

-This full-time NEIWPCC position will work 7.5 hours per day and is based in the New York State Department of Environmental Conservation offices located in Albany, NY.
+This full-time position will work 7.5 hours per day and is based out of NEIWPCC’s Headquarters office in Lowell, MA.
 Duties will be performed largely in an office setting with occasional travel, for which a valid driver’s license and private means of transportation is required.
-After six months of employment, this position may be eligible for a hybrid work schedule, subject to approval and program needs.
+After six months, this position may be eligible for a hybrid work schedule, subject to approval and program needs.

 What We Offer